 IVAs are the only debt solution in England, Wales and Northern Ireland that generates large fees for the firms setting them up.
 These fees can distort debt advice given by commercial firms making them more likely to recommend an IVA which is not in the best interest of the client.
 There is no evidence this is happening in the not-for-profit sector.

 Regulators are at last deciding to tackle this problem.
-The Financial Conduct Authority (FCA) is proposing to ban debt packagers from making fees by IVA referrals.
+After sending a warning Dear CEO letter in October 2018, the Financial Conduct Authority (FCA) is now proposing to ban debt packagers from making fees by IVA referrals.
 The Insolvency Service is promising a review of personal insolvency in 2022 and has just started a major consultation on Insolvency Practioner regulation.

 This article has a recent case study from a mystery shop, looks at the scale of the problem and gives a summary of the regulatory changes that are being considered.
 In this article, I just refer to IVAs, but all the points also apply to Protected Trust Deeds (PTDs) which are the Scottish equivalent of IVAs.